gogoliri/audio_processing/README.md

 'pip install -r requirements.txt'

-since the data is too large for submission on moodle

-please download the zip files normalized_data.zip and raw_data.zip

-and extract their contains into a folder "data" in the main folder "audio_processing

-the image file_structure.png will show how should the folders be placed
 ## Usage

 generate normalized data

 'python3 data.py'

-This data.py file is just there to show how we generate normalized data

-We already generated the normalized data and include them in the folder "normalized_*"
+We already generated the normalized data in notebook and include them in the folder "normalized_*"

 After install the libraries, open the notebook and run the whole notebook